THE BADGER CULL

 Badger and Cattle Vaccination:

-It is significantly cheaper than the cost of cull.
-Vaccination would help to control the spread of TB from cattle to cattle and badger to cattle.
+Vaccination is significantly cheaper than the cost of the cull.
+Vaccination would help to control the spread of TB from cattle to cattle, cattle to badger, and badger to cattle.
 As DEFRA states:” vaccination of wild badgers in a naturally infected population results in a statistically significant 73.8% reduction in the incidence of positive results to a badger antibody test for TB.”
-The recent research from Queens Marry University of London has used mathematical models to show spread of TB between cattle and badgers.
+The recent research from Queen Mary University of London has used mathematical models to show spread of TB between cattle and badgers.
 Lead author Dr Aristides Moustakas said: “The research suggests that an efficient way to vaccinate badgers might be to follow the spatial pattern of TB infections, for example by identifying the hot-spots where the disease is concentrated.”
 Ireland and Wales, after many years of badger culling, now place emphasis on vaccination.

 Diagnostic Tests for Badgers: